-To be as accurate as possible, measure the portions of your food using standard measuring cups and spoons and a kitchen scale that reads in grams.
-The food amounts are compared to a food list or are used to calculate the amount of phenylalanine eaten every day.
+To be as accurate as possible, measure food portions using standard measuring cups and spoons and a kitchen scale that reads in grams.
+The food amounts are compared with a food list or are used to calculate the amount of phenylalanine eaten every day.
 Each meal and snack includes the appropriately divided portion of your daily PKU formula.

 Coping and support

-Living with phenylketonuria can be challenging.
+Living with PKU can be challenging.
 These strategies may help:

 - Plan ahead when you eat out.
 A meal at the local restaurant gives you a break from the kitchen and can be fun for the whole family.
 Most places offer something that fits into the PKU diet.
 But you may want to call ahead and ask about the menu or bring food from home.

 - Make your grocery list and meals with the whole family in mind.
-A cupboard full of restricted foods can be tempting and irritating to a child or adult with PKU, so try to limit the number of forbidden foodstuffs.
-Also, try to avoid making separate meals that single out a child with PKU.
-Instead, make one meal for the whole family, even if the child with PKU can't eat everything.
+A cupboard full of restricted foods can be tempting to a child or adult with PKU, so try to focus on foods that everyone can eat.
 Serve stir-fried vegetables that are lower in protein.
 If the other family members wish, they can add peas, corn, meat and rice.
 Or set up a salad bar with low-protein and moderate-protein options.
 You can also serve the whole family a delicious low-phenylalanine soup or curry.

 - Talk to teachers and other staff in your child's school.
 Your child's teachers and cafeteria staff can be a big help with the PKU diet if you take the time to explain its importance and how it works.
 By working with your child's teachers, you can also plan ahead for special school events and parties so that your child always has a treat to eat.